-Please note: Check lists should be used as guide and should not supersede clinical judgement
+Please note: Check lists should be used as guide and should not supersede clinical judgment

-Cardiomyopathies are a challenging group of disorders to classify, because of evolving diagnoses and different systems of classification.
+Cardiomyopathies are a challenging group of disorders to classify, because of evolving understanding of genetic aetiology and different systems of classification.
 In this protocol cardiomyopathy, as defined by the Working Group of Myocardial and Pericardial Disease of the European Society of Cardiology (ESC), is: "A myocardial disorder in which the heart muscle is structurally and functionally abnormal, in the absence of coronary artery disease, hypertension, valvular disease and congenital heart disease sufficient to cause the observed myocardial abnormality" 1,4.
-This is a clinically orientated classification system in which heart muscle disorders are grouped according to specific morphology and functional phenoptypes; each phenotype is then subclassified into familial and non familial forms (Figure 1).
+This is a clinically orientated classification system in which heart muscle disorders are grouped according to specific morphology and functional phenotypes; each phenotype is then sub classified into familial (genetic) and non-familial forms (Figure 1).

 Taken from European Society of Cardiology classification of primary cardiomyopathies 1 (Elliot, et al., 2008).
 HCM, hypertrophic cardiomyopathy; DCM, dilated cardiomyopathy; RCM, restrictive cardiomyopathy; ARVC, arrhythmogenic right ventricular cardiomyopathy.